Con Mi Soledad

 Con Mi Soledad is the debut album from the winner of the fourth season of Objetivo Fama, Juan Vélez.
 The album was released on December 11, 2007.
 In its first week, the album opened at number eight on the Billboard Top Latin Albums chart.
 The album was nominated at the 2008 Latin Billboard Awards.

+Reception

+AllMusic noted in its review of the album, "And while the material on this disc is not earth shattering, Con Mi Soledad is still a pleasant and competent debut from this Puerto Rican pop singer."